brunopini/terraform-cloud-run-job-demo/README.md

 # Cloud Run Job with Direct VPC Egress provisioning on Google Cloud

+## Proof of Concept Demo

+This repo was created to serve as a minimal Terraform, Docker and CI/CD scipt boiboilerplate

 Provision of a Cloud Run Job pulling from a Docker image hosted in Artifact Registry with the new Direct VPC Egress mode in Google Cloud Platform.

 You must have a Google Cloud project ready, with an active billing account linked, the Service Usage API enabled, and a service account with the Owner role (and its valid credentials.json file in hands).